EduPapersKe/.github/profile/README.md

  - **Developers:** Help build the web and mobile app interface for the platform.
  - **Content Creators:** Upload your educational resources (notes, tests, past papers) to share with others.
- - **Spread the Word:** Share this project with educators, students, and anyone passionate open-source software.
+ - **Spread the Word:** Share this project with educators, students, and anyone passionate about open-source software.

 ### License
 This project is released under the Apache License, allowing for free use, modification, and distribution of the software.
 By contributing to this project, you agree to license your contributions under the same terms.

 ### Community Guidelines
-To ensure a positive and inclusive community environment, I ask all contributors to adhere to the following guidelines:
+To ensure a positive and inclusive community environment, we ask all contributors to adhere to the following guidelines:

  - **Respect Others:** Treat all contributors and users with respect and courtesy, regardless of their background or experience level.
  - **Constructive Feedback:** Provide feedback and critique in a constructive manner, focusing on the improvement of the project.
  - **Collaboration:** Work collaboratively with other contributors, sharing ideas and expertise to achieve common goals.
  - **Inclusivity:** Welcome contributions from individuals of all backgrounds and identities, fostering a diverse and inclusive community.

-If you have any questions, suggestions, or feedback about this project, please don't hesitate to reach out through the discussions tab.
+If you have any questions, suggestions, or feedback about this project, please don't hesitate to reach out through the discussions tab.<br>
+#### Refer to the project handbook (available here [https://docs.google.com/document/edupapers-handbook.docx](https://docs.google.com/document/d/12WFlLs1puRxJeEbrSyHLHS8CLOwZS-Hk/edit?usp=drive_link&ouid=103587928676351524183&rtpof=true&sd=true)) for more information.